 Facing death has placed new emotional perspective on my life.
 It wasn’t until the last trauma that I finally sat up and took back control of matters—embarking on a journey to embrace my emotions and setting out to understand who I truly was becoming my mission.
-Until then my belief was that my personality, as well as my emotional state, had been masked.
+Until then it’s my belief that my personality, as well as my emotional state, had been masked.
 After all, we are taught by default to conceal our feelings in public (and often privately too) and that’s not necessarily healthy.
 It had taken a near death experience to awaken me, force me to realise just how controlled I’d allowed myself to become and to wake the hell up.

 Putting yourself first when you have four children and your eldest had a long-term boyfriend from a young age you were convinced would become your son-in-law (yup that happened) was perhaps my most difficult decision.
 Especially so when they’d all stepped up in a time of my extreme need.
 However, it was time to start living in order to strive and since my head injury in April twenty-fourteen I felt I’d survived only to exist—and that wasn’t good enough.
 Making this conscious decision felt like a weight had lifted from my shoulders and although it would mean massive changes it would also be the beginning of my true healing process.
 Within me was a nagging need to become a useful mother once more.
 This feeling was overwhelming and in order for that to happen, I first had to make sacrifices.
 Ultimately, it was time to begin liking who I’d become despite not really being ready to do so and in accepting that the ‘new’ me was indeed enough (for now) was the first step in that long process.